Skip to content

 You shouldn't have to choose between a great editor (VS Code) and a great AI agent (OpenCode).
 This connector gives you the best of both worlds:

-1. Context Awareness: The TUI automatically "knows" what file you are working on.
-The extension sends your active file, selection, and diagnostics to the OpenCode context.
+1. Context Awareness: When you use commands like "Add to Prompt", the extension sends your active file, selection, and diagnostics to OpenCode.

 • No more copy-pasting code blocks.